 Achieve better price per performance by supporting the latest storage technology on industry-standard servers.

-Use HCI anywhere with the industry’s broadest ecosystem: 18 OEM server vendors and native services with leading public clouds including AWS, Azure, and IBM Cloud.
+Use HCI anywhere with the industry’s broadest ecosystem: 18 OEM server vendors and native services with leading public clouds including AWS, Azure, Google Cloud, Oracle Cloud, IBM Cloud and Alibaba Cloud.

 Read 120+ verified customer reviews to see why vSAN is recognized with a Gartner Peer insights Customers' Choice award in 2019.Read the Reviews